-The County Council previously (July 2013) decided to phase out assisted transport to denominational schools - so no new transport will be provided from August/September 2015 (other than for low income families who qualify under extended rights legislation).
+The County Council previously (July 2013) decided to phase out assisted transport to denominational schools - so no new transport will be provided (other than for low income families who qualify under extended rights legislation).
 More information about this and charges for remaining students is available in appendix 3 of the policy.